An incredibly tragic day: Fans, players react to NBA legend Kobe Bryant’s death in helicopter crash

-Late on Sunday night, news emerged of basketball legend Kobe Bryant’s death in a helicopter crash that has left five dead in suburban Los Angeles.
-The accident was confirmed by police, with celebrity news outlet TMZ confirming first that one of the fatalities was the NBA superstar.
+Late on Sunday night, news emerged of basketball legend Kobe Bryant’s death in a helicopter crash.
+He was 41.

-Los Angeles County Sheriff’s officials said there were no survivors from the morning crash in foggy conditions on a hillside in Calabasas, west of Los Angeles.
+Nine people were killed in the helicopter crash that claimed the life of NBA star Kobe Bryant and his 13-year-old daughter Gianna, Los Angeles officials confirmed on Sunday.

+Los Angeles County Sheriff Alex Villanueva said eight passengers and the pilot of the aircraft died in the accident.

 The helicopter was described as a Sikorsky S-76, Federal Aviation Administration spokesman Allen Kenitzer said.